rethinkdb/rethinkdb/docs/index.rst

   system, kernel version, hardware, etc).
 - A description of the problem, how it came about, and how it can be reproduced.
-- RethinkDB log file.
+- The RethinkDB log file.
 By default, log messages are written to standard output.
 In a production environment you may want to point them to a file on disk for easy collection using ``--log-file`` argument.
 - If the problem involves a crash, please include the core dump file associated with the error.
-The core dump is usually named ``core`` and is placed into the directory where the server was run.
+Core dumps are usually named ``core`` and are placed into the directory where the server was run.
 If you do not see a core dump file, you may need to enable core dumps by running the ``ulimit -c unlimited`` command.